jsjtxietian/Handmade-Monster/README.md

 #### day10 时间

 * Wall clock time，QueryPerformanceCounter，To time a frame, only query the timer once per frame, otherwise your timer will leave out time between last frame's end and this frame's start.
 * Processor time，RDTSC，Every x86 family proccessor has a [Timestamp Counter (TSC)](http://en.wikipedia.org/wiki/Time_Stamp_Counter), which increments with every clock cycle since it was reset.
 RDTSC is a processor intruction that reads the TSC into general purpose registers.
-For processors before Sandy Bridge but after dynamic clocking, RDTSC gave us actual clocks, Since Sandy Bridge, they give us "nominal" clocks, which is to say the number of clocks elapsed at the chip's nominal frequency. 较新可以使用**RDTSCP**（不受乱序影响，还能返回一个 pid）
+For processors before Sandy Bridge but after dynamic clocking, RDTSC gave us actual clocks, Since Sandy Bridge, they give us "nominal" clocks, which is to say the number of clocks elapsed at the chip's nominal frequency. 较新可以使用**RDTSCP**（不受乱序影响，还能返回一个 pid）**用来profile**
 * [Acquiring high-resolution time stamps - Win32 apps | Microsoft Docs](https://docs.microsoft.com/en-us/windows/win32/sysinfo/acquiring-high-resolution-time-stamps)
 * milo的精度做法：[nativejson-benchmark/timer.h at master · miloyip/nativejson-benchmark (github.com)](https://github.com/miloyip/nativejson-benchmark/blob/master/src/timer.h)，cherno的做法：C++11的high_resolution_clock
 * An [intrinsic](http://en.wikipedia.org/wiki/Intrinsic_function) is a compiler-specific extension that allows direct invocation of some processor instruction.
 They generally need to be extensions to the compiler so they can avoid all the expensive niceties compilers have to afford functions.